brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 bin/console cache:clear --env=test;phpunit tests/AppBundle/GraphQL/Informations/Mutations/InformationRegisterForThreadTest.php
 ```

-Well, let's do our job and test for the new field we are adding:
+Well, let's do our job and test for the new field we are adding.
+Let's make it simpler, we will register an information adding data in the 'about' field, that is nested inside the 'information' field.

+After that we will load that thread back, query that field's value and compare it against the original string to check it worked.

 ```php
     # Tests\AppBundle\GraphQL\Informations\Mutations\InformationRegisterForThreadTest